SirongHuang/ApacheSpark-course-excercise/README.md

 - Build machine learning model using Spark Mllib library

 The data is downloaded by initializing or build sbt.

-PS: <br> The questions and data are provided by course staff, the functions are implemented by me.
+PS: The questions and data are provided by course staff, the functions are implemented by me.